 Stage 4: Counter Attacks.
 Practice a few ranges of counter attacks to rapid attacks and develop them to reflex speed.
 This here is just one of a few actions that can wreck the plans of an assailant.
 If well trained, this counter will kick in before you freeze.

 Stage 5: Coming out your frozen state after being hit unexpectedly is very important.
 You have to identify the freeze and act quickly, otherwise, you will be perplexed and then its goodnight.

 Stage 6: The Storm.
 This is where all you have learned so far in your self-defense is applied.
 Especially stages 3 and 4, they are important to keep you going for as long as possible.

 Stage 7: After the Storm.
 This is where you identify the outcome of the fight, injuries or death, health issues, legal issues, emotional effects.
 If you did something or not, right or wrong.

-For more great street-validated training and videos visit the Sharaf Online Video Library
+For training tips and videos visit the Sharaf Online Video Library